-Over the last year alone, consumption habits and legislation have driven a sea change within the sector, leaving businesses racing to adjust to drive revenue streams amidst a myriad of mitigating factors.
+Over the last year alone, consumption habits and legislation have driven a sea of change within the sector, leaving businesses racing to adjust to drive revenue streams amidst a myriad of mitigating factors.

 Consumers’ individual choices have the power to disrupt entire industries.
 For example, flexitarinism is on the rise with record numbers of people expected to take part in Veganuary in 2020, surpassing last year’s total of 250,000.
 As people alter their diets, the demand for a greater choice of healthy and sustainable vegetarian and vegan products grows and many are predicting this as the largest area for growth within the food industry in the years to come.

 Furthermore, Sir David Attenborough’s Blue Planet 2 had a ripple effect in alerting more of us to the damaging effects of global plastic pollution.
-While plastic has benefitted the food and beverage industry enormously and has resulted in millions of tonnes of food waste being prevented over the years, manufacturers are increasingly committed to finding sustainable and recyclable alternatives.
+While plastic has benefitted the food and beverage industry enormously and resulted in millions of tonnes of food waste being prevented over the years, manufacturers are increasingly committed to finding sustainable and recyclable alternatives.

 According to a recent report, a third of consumers prefer brands that invest in sustainable solutions.
 There is a burgeoning market for alternatives to plastic and we will see the development of a whole new innovative category of products over the next ten years as single-use plastic falls.

-Building on this, pressures from consumer groups, activists and the general public has evolved the mission statement of many business with profits being sidelined for purpose.
+Building on this, pressures from consumer groups, activists and the general public has evolved the mission statement of many business with profits being sidelined for strategic ‘purpose’.
 Smaller brands such as Alpro and Provamel that are owned by Danone are committed to sustainable organic sourcing and harvesting, as well as working with small, organic farmers in Europe.
 Additionally, Domestos credits itself with having built millions of lavatories and provided education on sanitation to people below the poverty line.
 This change in thinking has paved the way for start-up’s and small forward-thinking food and drink companies to lead the way on issues covering the environment, ethical business practice and public health.

-Some of the world’s leading food and drink brands including Nestlé, Arla and Unilever are also among 22 companies and retailers that have committed to the Sustainable Dairy Partnership which aims to improve animal care, working conditions and limit greenhouse gas emissions.
+Some of the world’s leading food and drink brands including Nestlé, Arla and Unilever are also among 22 companies that have committed to the Sustainable Dairy Partnership which aims to improve animal care, working conditions and limit greenhouse gas emissions.

 Again, this step is being driven by younger consumers and millennials who will represent three quarters of the global workforce by 2025.
 According to one report, societally engaged brands are gaining traction and we will continue to see purposeful brands reaping the rewards of doing good world over the next decade.

-Perhaps the biggest driver of change within food and drink over the coming years will be policy, particularly within the UK, and directives from our government will have a large impact for both brand and consumer.
+Perhaps the biggest driver of change within the food and drink industry over the coming years will be policy, particularly within the UK, and directives from our government will have a large impact for both brand and consumer.

 We feel sin taxes will continue to be introduced, as it was for sugar in 2018 as the government seeks to alleviate costly health problems such as childhood obesity and heart disease.
 From a manufacturing standpoint, ‘shrinkflation’ will continue to be the preferred option as tax eats into profits, alongside healthy alternatives such as alcohol-free drinks that are exempt from rising taxes.

-At the time of writing, it is still unclear of what long-term impact Brexit will have on the UK’s food and drink industry.
+At the time of writing, it is still unclear of what long-term impact Brexit will have on the UK’s industry.
 We have already racked up hundreds of tonnes of food waste due to a shortage of workers, and we may be on course to ditch EU food standards in favour of a more closely aligned atlantic partnership.
 As an island nation, 95% of everything we consume is imported via cargo ships and our food production policies will need to be carefully considered in the coming years.